Tag Archives: History

 People have always lived in the area that is now known as London, a visit to the London Museum will tell all you need to know about London before it was London.
 However, it was the Romans who gave the area its name – Londinium – and apart from a small hiccup in the first century AD they provided the structure that would become one of the most famous cities in the world.

-The most obvious evidence for the Romans can be found in the bits of surviving wall that once surrounded the town.
+The most obvious evidence for the Romans can be seen in the sections of the surviving wall that once surrounded the Londinium.
 Short sections of the wall survive in various places (one section is in an underground carpark) and are really the only upstanding remains left – all else having been destroyed and built over by later generations.
 The wall remained (with later additions and repairs) because it was useful.
-For those wishing to walk the wall – follow the road ‘London Wall’ which leads to and from the Museum of London, along the way are several signposted places of interest.
+For those wishing to walk the wall – follow the road ‘London Wall’ which leads to and from the Museum of London, along the way there are several signposted places of interest.

 As mentioned before an essential place to start if you want to know more of London’s history is with the London Museum.
 More so if you want to learn about the Roman period and earlier as much of the evidence comes from excavations.
 The Roman galleries paint a fascinating picture of life at the time with the added bonus of a section of the Roman wall being just outside the museum (see above photo).